 Carl B. Shelley succeeded Richards.
 He held office from the end of 1937 until 1952.
 Shelley was a graduate of Dickinson College and Dickinson School of Law.
 He served in the French Army during World War I, and was awarded 3 Croix des Guerres.
 Shelley later served as a Judge of the Court of Common Pleas, from 1960 until 1970.

 Huette F. Dowling was District Attorney from 1952 to 1960.
 Dowling was former FBI Agent, and had been a very successful trial lawyer, representing UF&G and other major corporate clients.
-His law partner and nephew, John C. Dowling, recently retired from a celebrated career on the Dauphin County Bench.
+His law partner and nephew, John C. Dowling, served with distinction on the Dauphin County Bench.

-Martin M. Lock succeeded Dowling in 1960.
+Martin H. Lock succeeded Dowling in 1960.
 He was a graduate of Dickinson School of Law, and had been a successful private practitioner prior to becoming Dowling’s First Assistant.
-Lock died in office in 1965.
+District Attorney Lock died in office in 1965.

 Richard A. Lewis is a graduate of Bishop McDevitt High School, Rutgers University, and Dickinson School of Law.
 He was Assistant District Attorney from 1972 to 1980.
 He served as elected District Attorney from 1980 until his election to the bench.
-He is currently serving on Prison Board and as Criminal Court Calendar Judge.
+He served two terms as President Judge of the Dauphin County Court of Common Pleas.

 John F. Cherry succeeded Lewis in 1994.
 He held the office from 1994 to 1999.
 He graduated from Dickinson School of Law in 1986.
 Cherry previously worked in the educational system as a teacher, coach and high school administrator.
 Later he became a Deputy Attorney General.
-After his term as District Attorney, he because a Judge in 1999 and an Adjunct Professor at Dickinson College.
+After his term as District Attorney, he became a Judge in 1999 and an Adjunct Professor at Dickinson College.
 He is the current President Judge of the Dauphin County Court of Common Pleas.

 Edward M. Marsico, Jr. served as District Attorney of Dauphin County from 2000 through 2017.
 Mr. Marsico first joined the Dauphin County District Attorney's Office in 1988.
 As an assistant district attorney he handled approximately 100 jury trials and hundreds of appearances in non-jury proceedings.
 He conducted many homicide prosecutions, as well as drug prosecutions, including supervision of the Dauphin County Drug Task Force.
 As District Attorney, Mr. Marsico has instituted an investigative grand jury to assist police in solving certain crimes.
 Additionally, he has aggressively prosecuted gun violence crimes in Dauphin County.
 He received his B.A. from the University of Notre Dame in 1985 and his law degree from the Dickinson School of Law in 1988.
 On January 2, 2018, Ed Marsico was sworn in as a Judge of the Dauphin County Court of Common Pleas.

 Francis T. Chardo is the current District Attorney of Dauphin County.
 Mr. Chardo has served as a prosecutor in Dauphin County since 1994.
 He is board certified in criminal trial advocacy by the National Board of Trial Advocacy.
-Mr. Chardo received his Bachelor of Arts degree from Gettysburg College and his law degree from Widener University.
+Mr. Chardo received his Bachelor of Arts degree from Gettysburg College and his law degree from Widener University School of Law.